Learnings from my last job

 My view on software development expanded as I got the possibility to work on all ends of an application for the first time.
 Again I learned so much and I also think I could expand my skills quickly.

 I think I’ve never used

-time.
-Besides developing all these new coding skills, I also learned more about
+that time.
+Besides developing all these new coding skills, I also learned more

 This applies especially to sprint reviews.
 I think we nailed them all the time because we put special effort into preparing them.
 We aimed to show our work to the clients in the best way possible.